rpeshkov/vscode-go-tests-outline/README.md

 ## Release Notes

+## 0.1.1
+- Only functions starting with 'Test' shown

 ## 0.1.0
 - Added icons for test status
 - Fixed bug when launching 1 test may cause launch of many tests